-In addition to scheduling an urgent appointment, when you call our team, we’ll be able to provide specific guidance for dealing with your dental emergency until you come to our office.
+In addition to scheduling an urgent appointment, when you call our team, we’ll be able to provide specific guidance for dealing with your dental emergency until you come to our dental office.
 Here are some common dental emergencies you may face and how you can ensure successful treatment.

 To make sure your toothache isn’t caused by food stuck between your teeth, floss around the sensitive tooth.
 If the pain persists, give us a call.
 Then rinse your mouth with water, take ibuprofen, and use a cold compress to reduce swelling.
 Do not place aspirin directly on the tooth because it can damage gum tissue.
 In many cases, a toothache indicates that tooth decay has reached the center of the tooth, which means that you may need a root canal.

-Do your best to locate and collect the pieces of the tooth, and be sure to bring them with you to our office.
+Do your best to locate and collect the pieces of the tooth, and be sure to bring them with you to our dental office.
 You can use a cold compress to keep swelling down.
 If your tooth has sharp edges, you can apply dental wax to keep it from cutting your cheeks and lips.
 Our team will do everything we can to salvage the tooth, but if the damage is too extensive, we may need to remove the tooth altogether.

 Time is particularly precious when a tooth comes out completely.
 Pick up the tooth at the crown—do not touch the root at all.
 After rinsing the tooth with warm water, try to put it back into the socket.
 Otherwise, you can store the tooth in milk or saltwater or in between your cheek and gums.
-Get to our office within an hour for the best chances of re-implantation.
+Get to our dental office within an hour for the best chances of re-implantation.

 If possible, find the restoration and rinse it with warm water before putting it back onto the tooth.
 If necessary, you can use a dab of toothpaste to hold it more firmly in place, but you still shouldn’t chew with that area of your mouth.
-Also, remember that this is just a temporary fix, and you’ll need to come into our practice to have the restoration replaced as soon as possible.
+Also, remember that this is just a temporary fix, and you’ll need to come into our dental office to have the restoration replaced as soon as possible.

 How to Prevent Dental Emergencies

-Although a dental emergency can occur to anyone, no matter how well they take care of their smile, there are ways that you can reduce the likelihood of a dental emergency.
+Although a dental emergency can happen to anyone, no matter how well they take care of their smiles, there are ways that you can reduce the likelihood of a dental emergency.
 For instance, by diligently brushing twice and flossing once a day, you can keep plaque and bacteria to a minimum.
 In addition, your dental checkups and cleanings are necessary to prevent decay from causing your smile damage and pain.
 When you participate in sports, be sure to wear a mouthguard, and if you grind or clench your teeth while you sleep, wear a nightguard.
-If you need to open packaging, do not use your teeth—find the scissors or other appropriate tool.
+If you need to open packaging, do not use your teeth—find the scissors or other appropriate tools.
 Similarly, you should avoid chewing on hard objects, such as ice, popcorn kernels, pencils, and more.